Social Worker with Family

 • SWK 692: Advanced Social Work Research II (3 credits)

-• SWK 695: Advanced Field Practicum in Social Work (5 credits per semester) (two semesters long)
+• SWK 695: MSW Specialization Internship (5 credits per semester) (two semesters long)

-Electives provide an opportunity for students to specialize their education to suit their particular interests.
-All students are required to choose 3 electives (9 credits).
-Elective options include but are not limited to:
+Electives allow students to specialize their education in a particular area.
+All students are required to choose three electives (9 credits).
+Course options include, but are not limited to:

 • SWK 577: Group Strategies in Health/Mental Health Settings (3 credits)